Land High-Quality SEO Clients With This Cold Email Tactic

 How to Land High-Quality SEO Clients with Cold Emails

 Any SEO agency trying to get more high-quality clients must know that customer acquisition is a process that has a lot of moving parts.
-It requires a lot of planning, prospecting, and nitpicking, and more often than not, if you fail at just one aspect of the process, your whole campaign may crumble like the proverbial house of cards (as well as the popular eponymous TV show, unfortunately).
+It requires a lot of planning, prospecting and pursuing a target market but, even if you generate interest, your whole campaign may crumble like a house of cards if you fail to generate leads that can be cultivated.

 Each and every step of your workflow should be well-thought-out and executed in a proper and timely manner.
 This is especially true when it comes to your outreach strategy, outreach automation, and lead generation.
-It’s all about knowing:
+If you want to win SEO clients you have to know:

 • whom to target